JS, HTML, CSS

-- Backend optimisation.
+- Heavy backend optimisation.

 We’re not particular fans of getting 2AM calls about site being broken.
 When we do 1 thing, it won’t break 2 others.
-Things should be stable first and then fancy, not the other way round.

 - The architecture of our code is crafted by very experienced senior developers.

 - Do not use 3rd party libs from unreliable sources.

 - Every line of code is reviewed by senior developers.

 - Our code is as lean as possible.
 Less code, less bugs.